 VAT is due on the private use.

-6.4 Calculate the cost of providing the car or other vehicle for private use
+6.4 Work out the cost of providing the car or other vehicle for private use

 If your employee pays nothing for the use of the car, you must account for VAT on the cost of making the car available for private use.
-This cost will usually include depreciation, repairs and other running costs, but not any VAT you have recovered as input tax.
+This cost usually includes depreciation, repairs and other running costs, but not any VAT you have recovered as input tax.

 6.5 Simplified methods

 We have agreed simplified schemes for calculating the VAT due on the free private use of the stock in trade cars for motor manufacturers and dealers.
 There’s also a similar scheme agreed with the British Vehicle and Leasing Association.

 Find more information in Notice 700/57: administrative agreements entered into with trade bodies.

 6.6 VAT due if an employee pays a charge for the private use